 Fixing the deficiencies would be very expensive, for example the roof truss repair is estimated at well over $400,000.
 The space in the police department is inadequate to address the lack of security, state mandated standards, professional requirements to meet accreditation and other space needs.
 To meet these standards for the police, a different location would be required.
 Addressing only a partial list of the deficiencies will still not provide buildings that meet standards of essential facility requirements.
-The proposed Public Safety building is designed to meet these standards, be efficient and serve the public safety needs of the community for the next 50 years.
+The proposed Public Safety building is designed to meet these standards, be efficient and serve the public safety needs of the community for the next 30-50 years

 The Task Force looked at various locations when assessing the best site of the Public Safety building.
 The current location of the fire department is centrally located and provides the best response times to any area of Sunriver.
 It is also more cost effective to remodel the existing fire station to accommodate both departments rather than building a new facility on a different site.
 The coordination between SROA Administration and the SSD is very valuable and locating in close proximity allows for collaboration to better serve the community.

-The Sunriver Fire and Police Departments have an incredible relationship, and the goal of the Public Safety Building is to foster this dynamic.
+The Sunriver Fire and Police Departments have a great relationship, and the goal of the Public Safety Building is to foster this dynamic.
 Some of the shared resources include administrative/reception areas, fitness room, training and conference rooms.
 The upgrades required for police cannot be accomplished in the current space.
 Finding another location off the main campus will add to the overall cost and efficiencies will be lost.
 The other benefit will be for SROA to regain additional space in their administrative building, negating the need to create and fund space elsewhere for their operation.

 Starting and stopping a project is sometimes more expensive in the long run.
 It also has the potential to be more disruptive to the operation of providing public safety to the community.
 The work to find adequate funding with community education and support is an important task.
-It is believed that available financing, grants, and reserves are sufficient to move forward with the full project in the near future.
+It is believed that available low interest financing, grants and reserves are sufficient to move forward with the full project in the near future.
 Interest rates are currently very favorable and there are opportunities for assistance with other sources of funding now.
 It’s unknown if that will be true in the future.

-Current analysis indicates the new Public Safety Building could easily last 50 years serving the public safety needs of the community.
+Current analysis indicates the new Public Safety Building could easily last 30-50 years serving the public safety needs of the community.

 No. Currently the district boundaries are Sunriver proper (inside the fence).
 Caldera and Crosswater are served by other police and fire agencies.
 Any changes in who serves these developments would come at the request of the residents of those areas.